SummerFields/SummerFields/README.md

   - new texture for trapdoor side
   - new texture for daylight detector side
   - some items in 3d include items door
-  - new pumkin and melon bottom
+  - new pumpkin and melon bottom

 * Split
   - Mcpatcher : new repo